Some owners are lucky because their Maine Coons are super-cuddly and some know Maine Coon love is displayed in other ways.

 So, why do Maine Coons lay upside down?
 A Maine Coon will roll onto its back to show you that they feel extremely comfortable in your presence.
 They are demonstrating a submissive posture that indicates they feel no threat when they are in your company.

 What’s strange is that out of our two current Maine Coons, only one of them does this.
 I have no idea why as we treat them the same but don’t worry if you don’t see this behavior as some obviously just don’t want to do it.

 16) Your Maine Coon will walk with its tail up

-If you see your Maine Coon walking around you with their tail up, usually rubbing themselves against you it is a sure sign that they are very happy and comfortable.
+If your Maine Coon walks with its long tail held vertically, and rubs against you, this is a sure sign that it is very happy and comfortable.

 17) Your Maine Coon will purr

-Well, although it’s the obvious one I couldn’t, of course, leave it out.
+Although it’s an obvious sign, I couldn’t leave it out.
 This is something you want to hear a lot and I’m sure it subconsciously has a positive effect on us humans.

-More often than not this is a sign that your Maine Coon is very happy and you will usually hear this when they’re lying down getting a tickle or little stroke from you.
+More often than not purring is a sign that your Maine Coon is very happy and you will usually hear this when they’re lying down getting a tickle or little stroke from you.

 Don’t ignore it – pay them attention, give them a fuss and tell them how much you love them.
 I’m sure they recognize a smile from us and, similar to the slow blink, it makes them feel relaxed and at ease.